 What is a Customer Journey?

-A customer journey is the story of the customer’s interaction with your brand as they step through the various phases of buying.
+A customer journey is the story of the customer’s interaction with your brand as they step through the various phases and touchpoints of buying.
 B2B and B2C brands will often express the phases of buying differently depending on their industry and the way in which they interact with customers.
 More or less, however, the buying phases remain relatively aligned with the following 5 steps:

 Awareness -> Consideration -> Decision -> Use -> Loyal Customer